florenceasitwas/site/_sources/paatz-smn.md

 closely associated with them, are attached there and to the relief and encrusted frieze under the attic as leitmotifs (103).

-Nave; around 1279-1310.
+*Nave*; around 1279-1310.

-Three-aisled basilica.
+*Three-aisled basilica*.
 Very simple structure, in striking contrast to French Gothic and in close connection with Italian-Romanesque building habits.
 The side aisles and the clerestory are divided into wall bays by pilaster-like buttresses, each containing a window (ogival windows in the side aisles, lancet windows in the clerestory).
 At the top of each nave a round-arched frieze,